The Concert for a New South Africa (Durban)

-The Concert for a New South Africa (Durban) is a posthumous live album by Whitney Houston, released by Legacy Recordings on November 8, 2024, to commemorate the historic 30th anniversary of both Houston's first concert in South Africa as well as the first concert by a Western pop artist in South Africa.
-The album also features a studio recording of "Love Is", a ballad written exclusively for Houston by Carvin Winans of The Winans, from a 1990 recording session and produced by Houston and Nat Adderley Jr., as well as a remixed version by Winans himself.
+The Concert for a New South Africa (Durban) is a posthumous live album by the American singer Whitney Houston, released by Legacy Recordings on November 8, 2024, to commemorate the 30th anniversary of Whitney: The Concert for a New South Africa, when Houston was the first Western artist to perform in South Africa after apartheid was abolished.

+The album features a studio recording of "Love Is", a ballad written exclusively for Houston by Carvin Winans.
+The ballad is from a 1990 recording session produced by Houston and Nat Adderley Jr. The album also includes a remixed version of the song by Winans.
+Upon its release, the song became a hit on several UK singles charts.